-In addition to my work revising the reading list, I’m in the process of educating myself about personal coaching.
-(After all, if I’m going to ask you to pay me for my perspective, I’m going to do my absolute best to ensure you get your money’s worth.)
+In addition to my work revising the Personal MBA recommended reading list, I’m in the process of educating myself about personal coaching.
 While reading a book about executive coaching, I came across a set of eleven mental models from the realm of psychotherapy that I thought you’d enjoy.

 Albert Ellis’ Irrational Beliefs are eleven indications you’re being completely unreasonable with yourself.
 By recognizing them, you can save yourself a lot of unnecessary worrying, insecurity, and heartache.